DEVITY-IOT/devity-iot.github.io/website/docs/intro.md

 ---

 ## Overview
-KEYNOA is a software to securely connect smart devices to any cloud or on-premises data platform on massive scale in industrial use cases.
+KEYNOA is a software to securely connect devices to any cloud or on-premises data platform on massive scale in industrial use cases.

 It consists of two components: KEYONA Engine and KEYNOA.
-- KEYNOA Eval Kit is a software client for device manufacturer.
-It is responsible for issuing a unique identity to every device produced.
+- KEYNOA Engine is a software client (SDK) for devices.
+It is responsible for issuing a unique identity to every device.
+It also queries KEYNOA instances to initiate an automatic provisioning process.
 - KEYNOA is responsible for transferring device identities, configuring and onboarding groups of devices and managing devices during the life cycle.
 It consists of a web application, backend software, enrollment service, middleware, and API.

 KEYNOA empowers you to: